Read This First

 The recurring pressure is false certainty: treating a feeling of obviousness, a social consensus, or a useful assumption as if it had already earned the status of knowledge.

-The first anchor is Prior to an examination of presuppositions, elaborate on the notion.
-Without it, Presuppositions can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with Prior to an examination of presuppositions, elaborate on the notion.
+Without that first grip, Presuppositions can sound weighty while staying hard to use.

 Read this page as part of the wider Epistemology branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.